PVR to invest Rs 350 cr for 100 new screens in FY23; expects Inox merger to close by Feb next yr | Business

 - India

-Film exhibition company PVR Cinemas will invest up to Rs 350 crore to open 100 new screens in FY23, a top official said on Monday.
+Film exhibition company PVR Cinemas will invest up to Rs 350 crore to open 100 new screens in FY23, a top official has said.

 It also expects its mega-merger with Inox Leisure to close by February 2023, after which it will start to run as a combined business, PVR's chief executive Gautam Dutta told PTI over the phone.